BA in Chinese Language & Literature

 • CAS LC 420 Topics in Chinese through Media

-• CAS LC 480 Modern Chinese Literature and Film
+• CAS LC 426 Chinese American Stories: History, Identity, and Community

 • CAS LC 486 Workshop on Translating and Interpreting Chinese

-• Four courses in Chinese language, literature, and/or culture above CAS LC 250.
-With advisor approval, up to two of these may be Chinese studies courses taken outside the WLL department, for example, in history, art history, the Pardee School, or political science.
+• Three courses in Chinese language, literature, and/or culture chosen from CAS LC 250 and above (this category includes Chinese pedagogy).
+With advisor approval, one of these may be a Chinese studies course taken outside the WLL department—for example, in history, art history, the Pardee School, or political science.
+Courses taken at BU’s Study Abroad program in Shanghai may also fulfill these requirements.

 Placement Test